 “Is there something you want us to say or do to reassure you?”
 Renee said, her voice carefully neutral.

 Neil squinted for a second before remembering the quiet blonde at his side.
 He turned to Andrew, unable to hide the amusement in his voice.
 “You told Renee?”
-Andrew lifted his gaze from the rim of his cup to stare at Neil, his mouth saying nothing, but his eyes spilling everything.
+Andrew lifted his gaze from the rim of his cup to stare at Neil.

 “Told Renee what?”
 Allison asked, eyeing Renee suspiciously.
 Renee smiled when Allison jabbed a gentle elbow into her side.
 “Are you keeping things from me now, Walker?”

-This was the perfect time for Neil to jump in, though he was sure that Andrew had long ago figured that out as well.
+This was the perfect time for Neil to jump in, though he was sure that Andrew had already figured that out as well.

 “She means the matching tattoos.
 I know we’re a family.
-I just, I thought that maybe if I had something physical, something tangible, then I wouldn’t-” Neil screwed his mouth shut, as if tasting something sour.
+I just, I thought that maybe if I had something physical, something tangible, then I wouldn’t-” Neil screwed his mouth shut.

 “No one asked, Kevin,” Andrew said mildly, but the threat was clear.